 The above options work best when the distress level is fairly low (4 or less).

 If the problems are more severe, patient and family counseling or psychotherapy may be used.
-Patients and/or families or loved ones may also be referred to psychosocial or psychiatric treatment or pastoral counseling, and certain problems may involve sexual or grief counseling.
+Patients and/or families or loved ones may also be referred to psychosocial or psychiatric treatment or pastoral counseling.
+Certain problems may involve sexual or grief counseling.
 The social worker may offer community resources that can help families and loved ones with serious issues, such as organizations that help women who are abused at home.

-At this level, social workers teach you how to approach and resolve the problem in the way that works best for you.
-There are also times when the social worker must speak up for the patient who has no close family, or refer a family member to protective services if there is neglect at home.
-All patients are taught about how to better cope with their illness.
+At this level, social workers teach you how to approach and resolve the problem in a way that works best for you.
+There are also times when the social worker must speak up for the patient who has no close family, or refer a family member to protective services if there’s neglect at home.
+All patients are taught about how to better cope with illness.

 In some places, the social worker is the only resource and handles all practical, psychosocial, and psychological problems.
 These services are usually covered as part of your total care.
 Social workers also know a lot about community resources, so that along with counseling, they can connect you to other sources of help nearby.

-- Illness-related concerns (for example, how to get to treatment every day, how to pay for parking, or where to stay for out-of-town overnight hospital visits)
+- Illness-related concerns (for instance, how to get to treatment every day, how to pay for parking, or where to stay for out-of-town overnight hospital visits)